cs2620-pr/wire-protocols-grpc/notebook.md

                     self.usernames[username] = client_socket
 ```

-In contrast, the gRPC implementation uses session tokens that are independent of the connection:
+With gRPC, we switched to session tokens independent of connections, which was much more robust:

 ```python
 def Login(self, request: LoginRequest, context: grpc.ServicerContext) -> LoginResponse: